Chances are, your organization already has some sort of a HIPAA compliance program in place.

 - Remediation Plans – Once you’ve identified gaps, you must implement remediation plans to reverse any potential HIPAA violations.

 - Policies, Procedures, Employee Training – To avoid HIPAA violations in the future, you’ll need to develop Policies and Procedures corresponding to HIPAA regulatory standards.
 Annual employee training on these Policies and Procedures is also required, along with documented legal attestations.

 - Documentation – Your practice must document efforts you take to become HIPAA compliant.
 This documentation is critical during a HIPAA investigation with HHS.
 Documentation must be retained for six years or more depending on state privacy laws.

-- Business Associate Management – You must document all vendors with whom you share PHI, and execute Business Associate Agreements to ensure PHI is handled securely and mitigate liability.
+- Business Associate Management – You must document all vendors with whom you share PHI, and execute business associate agreements to ensure PHI is handled securely and to mitigate liability.
 BAAs must be reviewed annually to ensure they reflect the most current relationships with your business associates.